maj0m/TerrainGen/README.md

 # (08.04) Update:  GLFW Integration, GUI Support with ImGui, Hydraulic Erosion, and Height-based Coloring Refactor Ahead!

-- Added hydraulic erosion (Particle simulation, implementation is based on: https://nickmcd.me/2020/04/10/simple-particle-based-hydraulic-erosion/)
+- Added hydraulic erosion (Particle simulation, implementation is based on https://nickmcd.me/2020/04/10/simple-particle-based-hydraulic-erosion/)
 - Switched graphics libraries and reordered the file structure to be more intuitive
 - Various optimizations and improvements for better maintainability